 No. Finding the right intermittent fasting routine for you means considering your own unique lifestyle, daily schedule, preferences, and so on.

-Not sure which intermittent fasting protocol to choose?
+Not sure which intermittent fasting schedule to choose?
 We gotcha!
-Take our SIMPLE quiz, and we can help you figure out the best plan for your unique body, preferences, and lifestyle.
+Take our Simple quiz, and we can help you figure out the best schedule for your unique body, preferences, and lifestyle.

 That said, remember the “intermittent” part of intermittent fasting.
 Fasting too aggressively, too often, and for too long will likely not improve your health — and may make it worse.